seifhassine/REasy/readme.md

 ## License, Contributions:

 REasy is under MIT license.
-You are wlecome to contribute to the project I am currently active and will review PRs.
+You are wlecome to contribute to the project.
+I am currently active and will review PRs.